Moksha Settings Panel

 1. ‘Look’ dialog boxes: controlling the desktop appearance

-Application Theme: Select the GTK theme, i.e. the theme that controls the appearance of application windows (scroll bars etc).
-Also select the icon theme (at the Icon section).
+Application Theme: Select the GTK theme, i.e. the theme that controls the appearance of application windows (scroll bars, etc).
+Also, select the icon theme (at the Icon section).
 Click here for more information about Application Theme Settings

 Colors: Select the color for individual elements of a theme, including its outline and transparency.
 Click ‘custom colors’ to make a change, click this again to return to the default setting.
 The changes you can make depend on the theme capabilities.

-Menus: Control what information is shown in the menus and the menu scrolling behaviour
+Menus: Control what information is shown in the menus and the menu scrolling behavior

 2. ‘Apps’ dialog boxes – controlling apps